BoltzExchange/boltz-client/docs/wallets.md

 wallets can be used for manual swaps (e.g. `createreverseswap`) or [autoswap](autoswap.md).

-## Legacy Wallets
+## Legacy GDK Wallets

+GDK wallet support has been removed.
+On startup, compatible legacy GDK wallet credentials are migrated to descriptor-based credentials automatically.

-If an old GDK wallet cannot be migrated automatically, `boltz-client` logs a warning.
+If a legacy GDK wallet cannot be migrated automatically, `boltz-client` logs a warning.
 Re-import the wallet from your backup, then use `boltzcli wallet remove` to delete the incompatible wallet from the database.